Uesugi Yozan Memorial Museum

 Recommended period: Year-round

-[The Origin of 'If You Try, You Can'] Experience the legacy of the great lord who saved a struggling domain at the 'Uesugi Yozan Memorial Museum'
+[The Origin of 'If You Try, You Can'] Touch the traces of the great lord who saved a struggling domain at the 'Uesugi Yozan Memorial Museum'

-During the Edo period, the 9th lord of the Yonezawa domain, Uesugi Yozan, saved the domain from bankruptcy due to enormous debts through unprecedented reforms.
-This museum introduces his great achievements and his love for the people.
-If you are touring the historical area around Uesugi Shrine, this is a must-visit 'base for learning and inspiration.'
+In the Edo period, the 9th lord of the Yonezawa domain, Uesugi Yozan, saved the domain from bankruptcy with unprecedented reforms.
+This museum introduces his great achievements and his life devoted to his people.
+If you are touring the historical area around Uesugi Shrine, this is a 'base for learning and inspiration' that you definitely want to visit.

-A unique point of interest here is that Lord Yozan's philosophy is considered 'the ultimate bible of modern management.'
+A unique point of interest here is that Lord Yozan's thinking is considered 'the ultimate bible of modern management.'

 • A leader recognized by the world: The episode where former President J.F.
-Kennedy named him as 'the most respected Japanese' is famous, but at its core was 'politics of love and trust.'
+Kennedy named him as 'the most respected Japanese' is famous, and at its core was 'politics of love and trust.'

 • Vision: Not just frugality, but fostering new industries like Yonezawa textiles.
-His attitude of valuing opinions regardless of status resonates deeply with us living in modern times.
+His attitude of valuing opinions regardless of status resonates deeply with us living in the modern era.

-■ Understanding his great achievements changes the scenery of Yonezawa by 180 degrees
+■ By knowing his great achievements, the scenery of Yonezawa changes 180 degrees

-Before you start exploring the city in earnest, I strongly recommend that you familiarize yourself with Lord Yozan's 'drama of domain reform' here.
+Before you start walking around the city in earnest, I strongly recommend that you touch upon Lord Yozan's 'drama of domain reform' here.

-• Discovery of seeds of hope: The workshops of Yonezawa textiles, the rich rural landscapes, and the food culture all remind us that they were the 'seeds of hope' he planted from a desperate situation.
+• Discovery of seeds of hope: You will realize that the workshops of Yonezawa textiles, the rich rural landscapes, and the food culture were all 'seeds of hope' sown by him from a desperate situation.

-• Unyielding message: The famous words 'If you try, you can; if you don't, you won't' carry even more weight when you understand the intense resolve behind them, providing visitors with the energy to overcome difficulties.
+• Unyielding message: The famous words 'If you try, you can; if you don't, you won't, nothing can be achieved.'
+By understanding the intense resolve behind these words, their weight increases, providing visitors with the energy to overcome difficulties.

-For those interested in customized tours that include the Uesugi Yozan Memorial Museum
+For those interested in customized tours including the Uesugi Yozan Memorial Museum

 Apply for a tour